noizeland/TuxTalker/README.md

 * A way to alert with video in addition to media and chat messages
 * A way to replace Streamlabs Labels to update files with latest follower, latest sub, etc.
-* Multi-tenant redesign so that one instance of TuxTwitchTalker can respond to the chat for multiple streamers, each with their separate configuration.
+* Multi-tenant redesign so that one instance of TuxTalker can respond to the chat for multiple streamers, each with their separate configuration.

 My goal is to get most of these features implemented by mid-2022.

 ___
 # Licensing

-TuxTwitchTalker is released under the [Apache 2.0 licence ](https://www.apache.org/licenses/LICENSE-2.0).
+TuxTalker is released under the [Apache 2.0 licence ](https://www.apache.org/licenses/LICENSE-2.0).
 A simplified explanation of this license [from Wikipedia](https://en.wikipedia.org/wiki/Apache_License) is:
 > The Apache License is a permissive free software license written by the Apache Software Foundation (ASF).[5]
 It allows users to use the software for any purpose, to distribute it, to modify it, and to distribute modified versions of the software under the terms of the license, without concern for royalties.

-In essence, anyone can use TuxTwitchTalker, but I don't want a company (like Streamlabs) to take it and sell it as a commercial product.
+In essence, anyone can use TuxTalker, but I don't want a company (like Streamlabs) to take it and sell it as a commercial product.
 It will ALWAYS be free and open source.
 However, I do appreciate attribution/mentions in your About panels or periodic messages in your chat.

 ![](https://i.imgur.com/raTPBU7.png)